Master Embroidery: Essential Tutorials for Beginners to Advanced

 Tracing Paper Thick/fuzzy fabrics Time-intensive, paper waste

-Prick and Pounce Dark/velvet, complex designs Labor-intensive, needs practice
+Prick and Pounce Dark/velvet, intricate motifs Labor-intensive, needs practice

-- Use a lightbox or a glass coffee table with a lamp underneath for easy tracing.
+• A lightbox or glass table over a lamp simplifies tracing.

 4.2 From Start to Finish: Embroidering a Floral Sampler